Time

 Nail the jack rafters to the beams and hip rafters.
 Use 8d galvanized nails when nailing the jack rafters into the hip rafters.

-Decking and Shingling the Roof
+Decking and shingling the roof

-Our design uses 12-ft. pieces of 5/4 cedar decking for the roof deck, because it’s great looking from the inside and thick enough to keep the shingle nails from poking through.
-Starting at the bottom, place the first board so it hangs over the fascia 1-1/4 in.
+Our design uses 12-ft. pieces of 5/4 cedar decking for the roof deck because it’s great looking from the inside and thick enough to keep the shingle nails from poking through.
+Starting at the bottom, place the first board so it hangs over the fascia 1-1/4 inches.
 Nail the decking into the rafters with 8d galvanized common nails.
 Place the nails carefully because you’ll be able to see any goofs from inside the pavilion.
 Push the boards together so there aren’t any gaps between courses.

 Staggering them randomly gives a more hand-built look.
 Complete each side and trim the shingles as you go with a fine-toothed plywood blade in your circular saw.
 You can also shave the edges to fit with a utility knife of plane.
 To finish off the seams above the hips of the roof, use preassembled cedar roof caps, which are sold at lumberyards.